Deep-Symmetry/carabiner/README.md

-Sending the string `bpm ` followed by a floating-point value, for example `bpm 140.0`, tells Carabiner to immediately set the Link session's tempo to the specified value.
+Sending the string `bpm ` followed by a floating-point value, for example `bpm 140.0`, tells Carabiner to immediately set the Link session&rsquo;s tempo to the specified value.
 If this is a change from the previous value, it will result in a `status` response as described above.